jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.5.1 EdgeProportion

-Calculate the proportion of cells in a raster polygon that are edge cells..
+Calculate the proportion of cells in a raster polygon that are edge cells.

 *Parameters*: